Please note that this page is automatically translated.

 Achieving carbon neutrality

 As part of our sustainable business activities, we are working to reduce and prevent environmental pollution.
-As a global business, we comply with the environmental laws and regulations of each country, as well as laws and regulations related to the environment and chemical substances, and our internal rules, and we are promoting the 3Rs of plastics and waste.
+As a global business operator, we are promoting the 3Rs of waste, including plastic waste, while complying with the environmental laws and regulations of each country and region as well as our internal company rules.

 Plastic reduction and recycling initiatives

-Since FY2022, our group has been gradually switching over to eco-friendly containers for takeout orders, which use less plastic and are made from factory off-cuts.
-Compared to before the change, this has led to an annual reduction of approximately 976 tons of CO2 (FY2014 results).
-In order to move away from plastic, we are also considering switching to paper containers and introducing recycled and recyclable resources.
+Starting in FY2022, we have been gradually switching over to eco-friendly containers made from factory offcuts that use less plastic for takeout orders.
+This initiative has led to a reduction of approximately 1,096 tons of CO2 per year (FY25 results).
+To further reduce plastic use, we are also considering switching to paper containers and introducing recycled and recyclable resources.

 Eco-friendly takeout containers